Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Results

 To better isolate and control myofibroblast concentration in the sample, we construct a simplified in vitro model with mixed phenotypes to mimic progressive disease states.
 We induce myofibroblasts (MFs) in vitro (Fig. \ref{fig: defect_detection}a and Fig. S2) from adult human dermal fibroblasts (HDFs), by adding transforming growth factor-$\beta$1 (TGF-$\beta$1, 10 ng/mL), a key mediator released by platelets during wound healing, to mimic the chemical environment at the wound site.
 Both induced and untreated cells retain their phenotypes in media with a reduced concentration of TGF-$\beta$1 (2 ng/mL, Fig. S2).
 After labeling, the induced cells are counted and mixed with untreated fibroblasts.
 This procedure results in a well-defined fibroblast (magenta) to myofibroblast (green) ratio, and each phenotype is distinguished by different channels (Fig. \ref{fig: defect_detection}a).
 Throughout this study, we avoid using DAPI for live cell imaging to minimize its detrimental effects on the cells.
 DAPI staining is only used after cell fixation for easier segmentation.
 We quantify the fraction of myofibroblasts, $\Phi_\mathrm{MF}$, using three independent approaches in experiments: cell segmentation with Cellpose, nucleus detection using TrackMate, or estimation from the areal fraction after binarizing individual channels.
 All three methods yield comparable $\Phi_\mathrm{MF}$ (see Section S3 and Fig. S3 for details).

+Consistent with literature \cite{d2025substrate}, we find the myofibroblasts move more slowly than fibroblasts (Fig. S4), confirming that they are the less active phenotype.
 At high density ($\rho_\mathrm{cell} \approx$ 750 cells mm$^{-2}$), the monolayer behaves as a relaxing solid, exhibiting long-range, correlated motion (Videos S1).
 In contrast, at lower concentrations ($\rho_\mathrm{cell} \approx$ 500 cells mm$^{-2}$), individual cells move back and forth without coherent dynamics (Videos S2).
-Particle image velocimetry (PIV) and velocity correlation (Section S4 and Fig. S4) reveal that monolayers at $\rho_\mathrm{cell} \approx$ 500 cells mm$^{-2}$ have a velocity correlation length comparable to a single cell ($\approx 100\ \mu\text{m}$).
+Particle image velocimetry (PIV) and velocity correlation (Section S5 and Fig. S5) reveal that monolayers at $\rho_\mathrm{cell} \approx$ 500 cells mm$^{-2}$ have a velocity correlation length comparable to a single cell ($\approx 100\ \mu\text{m}$).
 On the other hand, at $\rho_\mathrm{cell} \approx$ 750 cells mm$^{-2}$, the velocity correlation length increases substantially to hundreds of $\mu\text{m}$.
 We are primarily interested in how embedding myofibroblasts affects global relaxation dynamics.
 Thus, we focus on $\rho_\mathrm{cell} \approx$ 750 cells mm$^{-2}$ in the subsequent sections.
 At this density, friction dominates over activity, and proliferation is largely suppressed.